 Consultation/Intake and Feedback Sessions are being provided through a secure, HIPAA-compliant video conferencing system.
 We had already been using these services intermittently over the past several years, so we have been able to seamlessly transition into providing telehealth options for all clients initially seeking our services, and for clients who are in the midst of evaluations and needing to meet with our providers to learn the results.

-Over the coming weeks, please know that we will maintain close contact with the relevant municipal departments of Public Health and the Colorado Department of Public Health and Environment.
+Over the coming weeks and months, please know that we will maintain close contact with the relevant municipal departments of Public Health and the Colorado Department of Public Health and Environment.
 If we receive information indicating any potential exposure to COVID-19, our immediate first action is to seek the expert guidance of these departments.
 These departments direct us on what actions we need to take and what information to communicate.

 If our office status changes, we will post updates to this page.